ComicallyNormal-Industries/shallowriver/README.md

 2. Calibrate the Cameras.

 * To calibrate a camera use -calibrate or --c followed by 1 for the first camera or 2 for the second camera.
 Use the provided ChArUco board to capture 15 frames by pressing the space bar.
 Make sure to capture frames with the ChArUco board at the edges at different angles, and one up close covering the frame.
 Make sure at least four id's are showing in red over the ArUco makers before capturing a frame.
 When 15 frames are collected, press enter to run the calibration.
 Each calibration file is saved under the `/build/res` directory.
 Do this seperately for each camera used.

+**Building the engine file**

+The onnx engine file must be built before running.
+It will take 10-15 minutes.
+This can be done with the -engine or --e argument, or it is done on the first run of the project.

 ## Running the project